stuartellis/stuartellis-site-hugo/content/articles/powershell.md

 Enter-PSSession $session1
 ~~~

 This session remains active until you close it, which means that you can enter and exit the session as you wish.
-To close a session, use the *Remove-PSSession* commandlet:
+To close a session, use the *Remove-PSSession* cmdlet:

 ~~~powershell
 $session1 = New-PSSession -ComputerName server1